systemseed/material_base/docs/index.md

 Upgrate from v2 beta to stable version
 --------------------------------------

-In v2 beta versions, Material Base used "Stable" as its own base theme but in 2.0 it was changed to "Stable 9".
+In v2 beta versions, Material Base used "Stable" as a base theme but in 2.0 it was changed to "Stable 9".
 The copy of "Stable 9" from Drupal Core 9.4.8 was added to Material Base as "Material Stable 9".
-Due to following the new approach of subtheming, it is recommended to copy base theme files instead of referring them.
+Following the new approach of subtheming, we are using our own copy of the base theme instead of referring to it.

 Full documentation
 ------------------